wakeuplabs/Superchain-Accounts--WakeUp-Labs/README.md

 - Season 5 Learnings: The mission recipients learn from building in Season 5.
 - Future Iterations: Suggestions for the next steps for Superchain Accounts based on the insights from the report.

-**Has anyone other than the Proposing Delegate contributed to this Mission Request?
-If so, who, and what parts of this application did they contribute to?**

-Yes, this is a sponsored mission request originally proposed by @SuperchainEco

 Edit: Removed design requirement for PGN, and added potential for other chains integration.
 It will be up to the team that applies for the grant.